Labrosvel/Deep-Learning-with-Keras-and-Tensorflow/README.md

 - Lab5b: Hyperparameter Tuning with Keras Tuner
 - Model Optimization

-## Module6: Introduction to Reinforcement Learning in Keras
+## Module 6: Introduction to Reinforcement Learning in Keras
 - Reinforcement Learning (RL)
 - Q-Learning with Keras
 - Lab6a: Implementing Q-Learning in Keras